Mitanni: Early Kingdom

 Mitanni's major rival was Egypt under the Thutmosids.
 However, with the ascent of the Hittite Empire, Mitanni and Egypt struck an alliance to protect their mutual interests from the threat of Hittite domination.
 After a few successful clashes with the Egyptians over the control of Syria, Mitanni sought peace with them, and an alliance was formed.
 During the reign of Shuttarna II, in the early 14th century BC, the relationship was very amicable, and he sent his daughter Gilu-Hepa to Egypt for marriage with Pharaoh Amenhotep III.
 Mitanni was now at its peak of power.

-However, by the reign of Eriba-Adad I (1390–1366 BC) Mitanni influence over Assyria was on the wane.
-Eriba-Adad I became involved in a dynastic battle between Tushratta and his brother Artatama II and after this his son Shuttarna II, who called himself king of the Hurri while seeking support from the Assyrians.
+However, by the reign of the king of Assyria Eriba-Adad I (1390–1366 BC) Mitanni influence over Assyria was on the wane.
+Eriba-Adad I became involved in a dynastic battle between Tushratta and his brother Artatama II and after this his son Shuttarna III, who called himself king of the Hurri while seeking support from the Assyrians.
 A pro-Hurri/Assyria faction appeared at the royal Mitanni court.
 Eriba-Adad I had thus loosened Mitanni influence over Assyria, and in turn had now made Assyria an influence over Mitanni affairs.
 King Ashur-uballit I (1365–1330 BC) of Assyria attacked Shuttarna and annexed Mitanni territory in the middle of the 14th century BC, making Assyria once more a great power.

 At the death of Shuttarna, Mitanni was ravaged by a war of succession.
 Eventually Tushratta, a son of Shuttarna, ascended the throne, but the kingdom had been weakened considerably and both the Hittite and Assyrian threats increased.
 At the same time, the diplomatic relationship with Egypt went cold, the Egyptians fearing the growing power of the Hittites and Assyrians.
 The Hittite king Suppiluliuma I invaded the Mitanni vassal states in northern Syria and replaced them with loyal subjects.